 Further information on this is available in this brochure.

 Companies and other organisations can use the transparency standard the Sustainability Code among other things, to report on the core elements of corporate due diligence in terms of the National Action Plan (NAP) Business and Human Rights.
 In order to comply with the Code, users create a declaration on 20 criteria and the supplementary performance indicators in the database.
 Aspects of corporate due diligence derived from the NAP have been integrated into the criterion on human rights.
 To submit a Sustainability Code declaration including NAP report content, the company selects the desired application level in the database.

 The Sustainability Code is a project of the German Council for Sustainable Development (RNE), an advisory body to the German government.

 Infoportal on Human Rights Due Diligence

-The free information portal MR-Sorgfalt.de of the German Global Compact Network supports companies in designing and improving their human rights due diligence processes.
+The free information portal MR-Sorgfalt.de of the UN Global Compact Network Germany supports companies in designing and improving their human rights due diligence processes.
 In the "Getting Started" section, it shows how small and medium-sized enterprises in particular can understand and manage human rights risks.
 Under "Advanced", the portal provides further information, good practice examples and application aids for the development of proactive and continuous due diligence processes.
 In addition, the online tool "Human Rights Capacity Diagnostic" enables companies to self-assess their management capacities with regard to the implementation of human rights due diligence and helps to identify gaps and next steps.